snapser-community/snapser-byosnaps/basic/byosnap-python/README.md

 ### A. Get up and running initially
 1. Update your code in app.py
 2. Run `python generate_swagger.py` to build a new swagger.
-3. Run `snapctl byosnap publish --byosnap-id byosnap-$byosnapName --version $version --path $rootCodePath --resources-path $rootCodePath/snapser-resources` to publish your new BYOSnap to Snapser.
+3. Run `snapctl byosnap publish --byosnap-id $byosnapId --version $version --path $rootCodePath --resources-path $rootCodePath/snapser-resources` to publish your new BYOSnap to Snapser.
+BYOSnap Id has to start with `byosnap-` Eg: `byosnap-basic`.
-4. Run `python create_snapend.py $companyId $gameId $byosnapVersion` which first updates your `snapser-resources/snapser-snapend-manifest.json` file and then deploys it to Snapser via Snapctl.
+4. Run `python create_snapend.py $companyId $gameId $byosnapId $byosnapVersion` which first updates your `snapser-resources/snapser-snapend-manifest.json` file and then deploys it to Snapser via Snapctl.

 At the end, you will have a new Snapend running with an Auth Snap & your BYOSnap and you will get a **$snapendId**.
 Keep a note of your `snapendId` as you will need this for the next stage.
+It should be noted that every subsequent `byosnap publish` will need to have a higher version number.

 ### B. Development
 #### Actively Coding
 1. Update your code in app.py
 2. Generate a new swagger if you need to by running `python generate_swagger.py`.
-3. Run `snapctl byosnap sync --snapend-id $snapendId --byosnap-id byosnap-$byosnapName --version $version --path $rootCodePath --resources-path $rootCodePath/snapser-resources` to sync your new BYOSnap to Snapser.
+3. Run `snapctl byosnap sync --snapend-id $snapendId --byosnap-id $byoSnapId --version $version --path $rootCodePath --resources-path $rootCodePath/snapser-resources` to sync your new BYOSnap to Snapser.
 Sync essentially is taking your local code and making it live on your Snapend.

 #### Commit
 1. Once you are happy with the state of your BYOSnap, you can publish it as a new version.
 This way, other team members can consume it.
-2. Run `snapctl byosnap publish --byosnap-id byosnap-$byosnapName --version $newVersion --path $rootCodePath --resources-path $rootCodePath/snapser-resources` to publish your new BYOSnap version to Snapser.
+2. Run `snapctl byosnap publish --byosnap-id $byoSnapId --version $newVersion --path $rootCodePath --resources-path $rootCodePath/snapser-resources` to publish your new BYOSnap version to Snapser.
 Make sure your new version is greater than the version that is presently on Snapser.
 3. Any new or existing Snapend can now just use this new version of your BYOSnap.
 There is a handy command `snapctl snapend update byosnaps ...` that allows you to "Commit" your changes to any existing BYOSnap using the CLI.
 You can always do this using the web app as well.